Overview

 The Inbox API enforces rate limits to ensure fair usage and platform stability.
 This guide covers the limits, how to detect them, and strategies for handling them gracefully.

-Limits are per API token.
-Different tokens for the same team have separate limits.
+Limits are per team, not per token.
+Multiple API tokens for the same team share the same rate limit quota.

 Every response includes rate limit information: